Health Care Provider Testing

 Ontario recommends prenatal screening of all pregnant women and women considering pregnancy.

 Nearly half of those diagnosed with HIV in Ontario are diagnosed late, after immune damage has begun.
-Physicians should be alert to signs of immune compromise in their patients and consider HIV testing as part of the diagnosis.
+Clinicians should be alert to signs of immune compromise in their patients and consider HIV testing as part of the diagnosis.

 *Individuals presenting later than 3 weeks into the window period should be tested at the time of presentation, and at whatever other testing intervals remain, as measured from the time of exposure.